mabou7agar/laravel-api-model-client/README.md

 - **`ApiModelQueries`**: Advanced query builder for API requests
 - **`HasApiRelationships`**: Full relationship support (hasMany, belongsTo, etc.)
 - **`LazyLoadsApiRelationships`**: Efficient lazy loading of relationships
+- **`SyncWithApi`**: Database synchronization methods (syncFromApi, syncToApi)
 - **`HybridDataSource`**: Intelligent switching between API and database

+> **⚠️ Important Note**: As of v1.0.14, the `SyncWithApi` trait is now built into `ApiModel`.
+You no longer need to manually add `use SyncWithApi;` to your models.
+The trait collision between `SyncWithApi::syncToApi` and `HybridDataSource::syncToApi` has been resolved with `HybridDataSource` taking precedence for better hybrid data source compatibility.

 This means you get all these capabilities automatically without needing to manually add traits: